tyagidivyanshu3090/NoteBook/Node/Readme.md

 - **Wrapping in an IIFE**
 - **Execution** The function is immediately invoked, isolating the module's scope.
 - **Caching** The module is cached, so subsequent require() calls use the cached version.

+# 📝 Commit 5: Understanding require() in Node.js

+## 🤔 Overview

+- require() is used in Node.js to import modules.
+When a module is required, Node.js goes through a series of steps to resolve, load, execute, and cache the module.

+## 🤔 Steps Involved in require()

+- **Resolving the module:** Node.js determines the module type (built-in, external package, JSON, or local file).

+  - Built-in modules (fs, path, etc.).
+  - node_modules folder for third-party packages.
+  - Absolute or relative file paths (./module.js, ../module.js).

+- **Loading the module:** Once resolved, Node reads the module’s source code.

+  - .js → Treated as JavaScript.
+  - .json → Parsed into an object.
+  - .node → Compiled native add-ons.

+- **Wraps the module in IIFE:** Node wraps the module’s code inside an Immediately Invoked Function Expression (IIFE) to provide isolation.
+- **Evaluation:** i.e. module.exports is returned
+- **Caching:** Node caches the module in require.cache to prevent reloading and re-executing the same module multiple times.
+If require() is called again for the same module, the cached version is returned instead of reloading.